mzattera/predictive-powers/docs/preview/index.md

 An `Endpoint` uses an API client to provide some capabilities in form of services.

 Normally, you can create an endpoint either from it default constructor (which typically reads configuration parameters from the environment) or by passing an API client.
-Latter option allows you to configure an API client accordingly to your needs (e.g. setting up a proxy) before using it.
-Endpoints normally provide a `getClient()` method to access underlying API client.
+Latter option allows you to configure an API client accordingly to your needs (e.g. setting up a proxy) before using it; this configuration is client specific and you should refer to corresponding documentation if you need to do advanced configuration for the client.
+Endpoints provide a `getClient()` method to access underlying API client.

 Currently, there are two types of endpoints:

   * `AiEndpoint`: provides generative AI capabilities, like text and image generation.
-    An example is `OpenAiEndpoint` that provides access to OpenAI services on top of the OpenAI API.

   * `SearchEndpoint`: provides Internet search capabilities.
-    Currently, the only example of `SearchEndpoint` is `GoogleSearchService` which allows performing web searches using Google.
+    The only available `SearchEndpoint` is `GoogleSearchService` which allows performing web searches using Google (see [below](#googleendpoint)).

-#### OpenAiEndpoint and HuggingFaceEndpoint

-`OpenAiEndpoint` and `HuggingFaceEndpoint` are the currently available endpoints that provide GenAi capabilities.

-To create those, you need to provide an API key for corresponding API.
-Alternatively, you can use the default constructor to read the keys from operating system environment variables.
+Currently, following `AiEndpoint`s are available:

+  * `OpenAiEndpoint`: provides access to OpenAI services on top of the [OpenAI API](https://platform.openai.com/docs/api-reference/introduction).
+  * `HuggingFaceEndpoint`: provides access to Hugging Face Inference API.
+Since this API seems to be evolving and the online documentation is fragmented and contradictory, this is a best-effort attempt to provide basic functionalities.
+  * `OllamaEndpoint`: Provides access to [Ollama](https://ollama.com/) running on localhost.
+  * `DeepSeekEndpoint`: Provides access to [DeepSeek API](https://api-docs.deepseek.com/).

-The example below shows how to create instances of these endpoints.
+The examples below shows how to create endpoint instances.

 ```java
 [...]